daltomare/shakespeareandescription/README.md

 The GetShakespeareanDescriptionTest in the integration package, tests the integration of the use case across the layers.

-The application is a Spring boot application and has been packaged using Docker.
+The application is a Spring Boot application and has been packaged using Docker.

 ### How to run the application